Nigeria LNG: History

 In 2013, NLNG signed an agreement with Samsung Heavy Industries and Hyundai Heavy Industries for the delivery of 4 LNG carrier ships that cost US$1.2 billion and that brought NLNG's total fleet to 23 ships.

 In 2015, NLNG reported a 36.6% drop in its revenue due to declining oil and gas prices (US$6.84 billion in 2015, US$10.8 billion in 2014).
 2015 was the year that NLNG reached the threshold of US$85 billion of LNG exports in 15 years of business.

 In July 2016, Tony Attah was named managing director and CEO of Nigeria LNG.
 He replaced Babs Omotowa who led the company for 5 years and returned to Shell International in the Hague, Netherlands, after his departure.
 In August 2016, Shell declared Force majeure on most of its feed gas to the facility after a gas leak on Shell's Eastern Gas Gathering System (EGGS-1), but production kept going thanks to alternative sources of gas supplies.

+In July 2021, the board of directors appointed Philip Mshelbila as the new Managing Director and Chief Executive Officer of the company.
+He took over from Tony Attah who was appointed by the board in July 2016.

+In February 2022, the board of directors appointed Olalekan Olufemi Ogunleye as the new deputy managing director of the company.
+He took over from Sadeeq Mai-Bornu who was appointed by the board in April 2016.